 Saturday, April 15, 2017

 Each spring for the past 26 years, people from CU and Boulder County have celebrated CU’s many cultures.
 Mark your calendars to come to CU’s biggest student-run cultural festival; over 6,000 attended in 2016.
 There are food samples, booths and performances from around the world.
 The event is free and open to the public.
-You can also join the student committee that organizes this event by contacting email@example.com for details on their fall meetings.
+You can also join the student committee that organizes this event by contacting firstname.lastname@example.org for details on their spring meetings.